Oxymetaphoric/milestone_project_1/README.md

 ### HTML/CSS Validators

+I ran each page through an HTML validator and found that the auto-formatter that I had chosen to use for the project had inserted trailing slashes at many points.
+Though this is a stylistic issue, and not a semantic one, as such I elected not to remove them.
+Other than this, no errors were discovered.

 ### WAVE

 I tested each page using the WAVE Firefox plugin and fixed all errors that it